algorithmica-org/algorithmica/content/english/hpc/_index.md

 **Pre-ordering / financially supporting the book.** Due to my unfortunate citizenship and place of birth, you can't — that is, until I find a way that at the same time complies with international sanctions, doesn't sponsor [the war](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine), and won't put me in prison for tax evasion.

 So, don't bother.
-If you want to support this book, just share the articles you like on link aggregators and social media and help fix typos — that would be enough.
+If you want to support this book, just share it and help fix typos — that would be enough.

 **Translations.** The website has a separate functionality for creating and managing translations — and I've already been contacted by some nice people willing to translate the book into Italian and Chinese (and I will personally translate at least some of it into my native Russian).

 However, as the book is still evolving, it is probably not the best idea to start translating it at least until Part I is finished.
-That said, you are very much encouraged to make translations of any articles and publish them in your blogs — just send me the link so that we can merge it back when a centralized translation process starts.
+That said, you are very much encouraged to make translations of any articles and publish them in your blogs — just send me the link so that we can merge it back when centralized translation starts.

 **"Translating" the Russian version.** The articles hosted at [ru.algorithmica.org/cs/](https://ru.algorithmica.org/cs/) are not about advanced performance engineering but mostly about classical computer science algorithms — without discussing how to speed them up beyond asymptotic complexity.
 Most of the information there is not unique and already exists in English on some other places on the internet: for example, the similar-spirited [cp-algorithms.com](https://cp-algorithms.com/).